What do I do if I crash my motorcycle or Car?

 However, not all insurance companies play nice.
 An accident lawyer can represent you and negotiate for a fair settlement from the insurance company.

-Building your case against the at-fault party
+- Prepare your case against the at-fault party

 Your accident lawyer will aim to build a comprehensive case against the at-fault party by gathering evidence that proves fault and collecting proof for your damages.
 They may also engage expert witnesses to strengthen your case against the negligent party.